niplav/site/ontological.md

 1. *Recognizable* vs. *unrecognizable* ontological cluing: Whether, when someone has undergone ontological cluing, a third person can recognize that fact.
 2. *Communicable* vs *uncommunicable* ontological cluing: Whether the ontological cluing can be communicated, and to what degree.

-The secret third option is possible in both cases.
+The secret third option is possible for both the recognizability and the communicability axis.

 Superintelligences may help with ontological cluing *if* they are philosophically or